aniketrepo/c-feature-set/note.md

 - The are divided into the following groups,

 #### Arithmetic Operators
+- Arithmetic operators are used to perform common mathematical operations.

 | Operator | Name           | Description                                           | Example |
 | -------- | -------------- | ----------------------------------------------------- | ------- |